AlyssaHove/AlyssaHove/README.md

 ### Hi there :frog::rainbow:
 My name is Alyssa but you can call me Al!
-I am currently working as a Junior Software Developer. <br>
+I am currently working as a Junior Software Developer.
-I am also a proud Juniata College grad :eagle:.
+I am also a proud Juniata alum :eagle:.

-🔭 I’m currently personally working on
+🔭 I’m currently personally working on a lot of interesting side projects
-- A game coming to IOS soon :zipper_mouth_face:
+- A game coming to IOS hopefully soon this year :zipper_mouth_face:
-- A BF compiler in Perl 6 (Raku) :butterfly:
+- A BF compiler in C++
 - A Kotlin compiler in C++
+- A drawing app for Android.
+- A secret android project that deals partially with executive functioning issues
+- a personal portfolio site in Angular 11

 🌱 I’m currently learning...
 - Kotlin
+- Blender
 - Data Oriented Design
+- Shaders
 - Art design
 - Unity 2020.2
 - Unreal Engine 4
+- React

 :cherry_blossom: Current personal goals for 2021
-- [ ] Do for fun / compete in at least 5+ game jams this year ( Only counting game jams that started this year) Will link code and up private after jam
+- [ ] Do for fun / compete in at least 5+ game jams this year ( Only counting game jams that started this year) Will link code and unprivate after jam
-    - [ ] Doodle Jam (Feb 15th - 19th)
     - [ ] Wowie Jam 3.0 (Feb 26th - Mar 1st)
     - [ ] Ludum Dare 48 April 2021
     - [ ] HAGT 6/11 - 6/20